Qiskit/qiskit/CONTRIBUTING.md

 * Ensure sufficient information to decide whether to review.

-When Github sends out email alerts for new pull request submissions there is minimal information included, principally the commit message and the list of files changes.
+When Github sends out email alerts for new pull request submissions, there is minimal information included, usually just the commit message and the list of files changes.
 Given the high volume of patches, it is not reasonable to expect all reviewers to examine all patches in detail.
 The commit message must thus contain sufficient information to alert the potential reviewers to the fact